BosEriko/vivaldi/instruction.md

 - Open vivaldi://experiments
 - Enable "Allow for using CSS modifications"
 - Open Appearance section in settings
-- Choose the folder you want to use
+- Choose the folder where `custom.css` is located
-- Place your CSS files inside it
-- Restart Vivaldi to see them in effect
+- Restart Vivaldi to see it inn effect

 ## Hide the following
 - Panel
+- Panel Toggle
 - Address Bar
 - Status Bar